Phoenix Sepsis EHR Implementation Notes

 Up to six points can be earned from cardiovascular dysfunction.
 Up to two points for vasoactives, up to two points for lactate, and up to two points for MAP.

-# vas: number of vasoactives meds
+# vas: number of vasoactive meds

 # lct: lactate in mmol/L